LiroyvH/signal-export/README.md

 ```
 ./sigexport.py EXPORT
 ```
+If you get an error regarding pysqlcipher3 not being able to run due to a wrong architecture (arm64 instead of x86_64), you're probably running on a M1-powered Mac.
+Switch your terminal to x86_64 first: `arch -x86_64 /bin/zsh --login`.
+Then try again.

-If you get an error:
+If you get the following error:

     pysqlcipher3.dbapi2.DatabaseError: file is not a database

 try adding the `--manual` option.

 The full options are below:
 ```